mv1742/groundwork-detection/README.md

 Use http://customvision.ai to detect US street signs

 ## Why
 Street signs are part of a city's asset management mandate.
-Maintenance of street signage is key municipal operation that ensures safety.
+Maintenance of street signage is key municipal operation that ensures traffic safety.
+Street signs are also important for the the safe navigation of Autonomous vehicles

 ## What
 Develop a computer vision model that is trained on US street signage and test it on street view imagery.